bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   As channels are reference type, the same copy of `c` is sent to both functions.
+Since channels are reference types, the same channel `c` is passed to both functions.
 If we run the above program, it outputs:

 ```text
 fatal error: all goroutines are asleep - deadlock!